 The readline Startup File

-The default startup file is called .inputrc and must exist in your home directory if you wish to customize readline.
+and must exist in your home directory if you wish to customize readline.
 You can change the default filename by setting the environment variable INPUTRC